 - authorization of budgets and schedules for payments/patients completing the protocol;

 - inclusion of the number of patients expected in the protocol;

 - ownership of completed forms and data collected;

 - company coverage of patient adverse reactions to the protocol;

 - assignability of the agreement;

 - certification as to sovereignty of the agreement; and

 - designation of responsible representatives.

 IRB requires that only a physician who is a University employee with an academic appointment may serve as a PI for clinical trials or when human subjects are exposed to more than minimal risk as outlined by the federal Office for Protection from Research Risks.
 The PI is responsible for obtaining appropriate departmental approval prior to requesting University approval.
 The PI should present the University's requirement for a clinical research agreement to the corporate sponsor.
-A representative from the company should contact Research Administration to develop a mutually agreeable clinical research agreement to govern the conduct of the project.
+A representative from the company should contact Grants Management to develop a mutually agreeable clinical research agreement to govern the conduct of the project.

 To qualify for a complete institutional review of the proposed clinical research, PIs must submit all necessary documents along with a complete copy of the proposed request for funding and/or the full company protocol.
 Because the President or the Vice President, Chief Financial Officer and Treasurer are the only two officers who can execute contract agreements on behalf of the University, the PI should submit all required information at least one month prior to the expected date for patient entry to the project.
 University reviews include, where applicable: